 E-mails: We require an e-mail address from you when you register a LabPair account.
 We use your e-mail for both “administrative” (e.g., confirming your registration, notifying of possible matches, etc.) and “promotional” (e.g., newsletters, new product offerings, special discounts, event notifications, special third-party offers) purposes.
 E-mail messages we send you may contain code that enables our database to track your usage of the e-mails, including whether the e-mail was opened and what links (if any) were clicked.
 You may opt-out of receiving promotional emails and other promotional communications from us at any time via the opt-out links provided in such communications, or by e-mailing us directly at privacy@labpair.com with your specific request.
 However, we reserve the right to send you certain communications relating to LabPair such as service announcements, security alerts, update notices, or other administrative messages) without affording you the opportunity to opt out of receiving such communications.

-Text Messages: In certain Services, we may require a mobile telephone number in order to connect you with potential matches.
-When both you and a match explicitly express mutual interest by both clicking the “[GET IN TOUCH]” button within LabPair, we will seek to connect you with them by text message.
-We will also share your first name at this time with the match.
-We do not share your phone number with the match during this process, as all introductory text messages are sent using third party generated phone numbers.
-We may also send text messages to your mobile phone for purposes of communicating with you about LabPair.
-By registering with LabPair and providing your phone number, you consent to LabPair sending you text messages via an automatic telephone dialing system (ATDS).
-Your use of LabPair is not contingent upon agreeing to receive text messages from us.
+Text Messages: We may send text messages to your mobile phone for purposes of communicating with you about LabPair.
+By registering a profile with LabPair and providing your phone number, you consent to LabPair sending you text messages via an automatic telephone dialing system (ATDS).
+Your use of LabPair or any Services is not contingent upon agreeing to receive text messages from us.

 Online Survey Data: We may periodically conduct voluntary member surveys.
 We encourage our members to participate in such surveys because they provide us with important information on how we can improve LabPair and the Services.